BrooklynGamery/gdocexpo/sponsor/content.markdown

 <a href="http://paypal.me/BrooklynGamery" class="btn" target="_blank">Donate via PayPal</a>

-Or reach out to us via email at hello@brooklyngamery.com.
-We'd love to hear from you!
+Or email hello@brooklyngamery.com – we'd love to hear from you!

 ----